 Drafting the Trust Instrument

 A trust comes into existence when the trustor sets out the terms of the trust in writing.
+This can be done pretty easily through a company like Trusts & Will.
 The document that contains the terms is typically known as the trust instrument, declaration of trust, or deed of trust.
 With a testamentary trust, the trust terms are included in the trustor’s last will and testament, while a living trust usually requires its own trust instrument.

 The type of information a trustor has to include in the trust instrument differs slightly depending on the type of trust being created and the trustor’s specific wishes, but there are some details that all trust instruments need to include: